-On the Sunday after Christmas children who come to worship (not unlike the adults who come to worship) will be few in number and will be coming in many moods.
+On the Sunday after Christmas children who come to worship (not unlike the adults who come to worship) will few in number and will be coming in many moods.
 Some will be basking in the rosy glow of a happy Christmas.
 Others will be deeply disappointed either because they did not get what they wanted or gatherings were less than happy.
 Others are just tired – and maybe cranky.
 Christmas is over and won’t come again for a year.
-This year, when Christmas is almost a week ago, it is more “over” than other years.

 1 Samuel 2:18-20, 26

-% This story is read today as an echo of the story of Jesus in the Temple at age 12.
-Because children are more likely to be confused by similar stories about different people than to hear them as echoes, it might be wise to focus on the story about Jesus today.% This story and the story of Jesus in the Temple at 12 feature adults and children talking and worshiping together in the Temple.
+* This story and the story of Jesus in the Temple at 12 feature adults and children talking and worshiping together in the Temple.
 Their interaction is key.
 Samuel and Jesus are not off to the side somewhere.
 They are fully involved.
 That makes this a good opportunity to push full involvement of the children of your congregation in your worship and ministry.
 Tell local stories of adults and children working together.
 Point to children serving as acolytes, ushers, in the choirs.
-If there were important not-in-your-family adults, who were your friends and mentors at church as you grew up, tell stories about them.
+If there were important not-in-your-family adults, who were your friends and mentors as you grew up, tell stories about them.
 Encourage children to be in the sanctuary and adults to get to know the children around them at church.
 Insist that the generations have much to learn from each other.

 All: Praise the LORD!